 Ignoring that voice in my head, I raised my flashlight and pointed it into the tunnel.
 My finger hovered over the switch, not quite daring to turn it on.
 For a moment I pretended the black was actually a curtain, and my flashlight wouldn’t be able to show me anything.
 How badly would that mess with my brain if I turned on the light and it just died against a wall of impenetrable nothingness?

 And Mom was worried about rusty nails, I thought as I pressed the switch.

 I hit the flashlight against my palm, shook it, clicked it off and on.
 Dead batteries.
 Figured.

 With a sigh I looked one last time into the tunnel.
 The darkness seemed more solid than ever.
-I knew it was just an illusion, but no matter how hard I told myself it was just empty air, my eyes refused to accept it.
-The clashing of something and nothing made it seem like a transluscent veil hung before the entrance, and beyond it, walking into the depths, was—
+I knew it was an illusion, but no matter how hard I told myself it was just empty air, my eyes refused to accept it.
+The clashing of something and nothing made it seem like a translucent veil hung before the entrance, and beyond it, walking into the depths, was—

 I blinked and it was gone.
 Never had been.
 The tunnel was just a dark tunnel, no barrier keeping me out.
 It hadn’t been him.
 He’d come with me yesterday, not today.
 Today I was alone, and I wasn’t going in there alone without a working flashlight.
 I went home.

 I was in my room when Mark texted me: You busy tonight?